zzj-bj/SCHISM_Z/docs/DINOv2.md

 - **Configurable Parameters**:
   - `k_size`: Kernel size for convolutional layers.
   - `linear_head`: Option to switch between a linear or CNN-based segmentation head.
-  - `n_blocks`: Number of convolutional blocks in the CNN-based segmentation head.
+  - `n_block`: Number of convolutional blocks in the CNN-based segmentation head.
   - `n_features`: Number of transformer layers used for feature aggregation.
+  - `dropout`: Probability of zeroing activations in conv blocks to reduce overfitting.
+  - `channel_reduction`: Strategy for decreasing channels across blocks (`gradual` (default) or `aggressive`).
   - `quantize`: Enables 4-bit quantization for reduced memory usage and faster inference.
 Depending on your GPU, this option may need to be disabled for the training to run smoothly.
   - `peft`: Incorporates LoRA for efficient fine-tuning of the backbone model.
   - `size`: Backbone model size (`small`, `base`, or `large`).